MDM & GP Tips Blog

 Some of you may wonder what kind of laptop I am running?

-I use a laptop released in 2011 !!
-A Lenovo W520 with a four-core i7 processor and 1.5TB of SSD hard drive space (two SSD disks) and 32GB of RAM.
+I finally in 2017, retired my laptop that I used since 2011 !!
+Up until this year, I used a Lenovo W520 with a four-core i7 processor and 1.5TB of SSD hard drive space (two SSD disks) and 32GB of RAM.
 It’s big and heavy and the power supply is .. just.. huge.

 BUT REMEMBER: BUT I AM NOT A REGULAR PERSON.